Ukrainian Duo Begin ‘Stolen Children’ Concert Tour

 “I really, really visualize Putin and Lvova-Belova being there and being [held] responsible for all the crimes they did.
 So, for me, it's very important to be in this place, to be there with Liza, and to do a show particularly there in The Hague,” she said.

-Marczyk added that she still had hope that she would see Putin in the dock in The Hague.
-Praslova did not share her optimism, however.
+Marichka added that she still had hope that she would see Putin in the dock in The Hague.
+Liza did not share her optimism, however.

 “The thing that he is scared of most is to be punished.
 And I think he would find a way to not be punished,” she said.